Who owns the publishing rights to my book when I publish through Wheatmark?

 Wheatmark publishes both fiction and nonfiction.
 Our services are designed to best serve the following three types of clients:

-1. Nonfiction authors who want to grow their platform by becoming a published author
+Nonfiction authors who want to grow their platform by publishing a book in their areas of expertise

-3. Serious hobbyists with a killer concept for a niche title
+Serious hobbyists who have a killer concept for a niche title

 Wheatmark doesn’t offer publishing “packages.”
-All of our projects are priced by custom proposal starting at $2,500.
+All of our projects are priced by custom proposal.

 If you’d like to know more about how professional publishing works, the expectations we have for our clients, and most important, the expectations we think they should have of us, please download and review a free copy of our book, The Author’s Guide to Choosing a Publishing Service.